marvinborner/bruijn/docs/wiki_src/introduction/syntax.md

           reduced to [[1]] = [[0]]

 Tests are always run for the executed file and any files it contains.
-If they take too long, you can enable the *YOLO* mode by using bruijn's `-y` argument.
+If they take too long and you're sure your code is correct, you can enable the *YOLO* mode to disable tests by using bruijn's `-y` argument.

 ## Scoping